 Yes, there are copy machines in all the branch libraries.
 Black and white copies are $.10 per page and color copies are $.50 per page.
 The libraries that have a color copier are: Central, Crozet, Louisa, and Scottsville.

-All branches have computers with word processing for patrons to use.
-There are no typewriters available for patrons.
+All branches have computers with word processing for public use.
+There are no typewriters available.
 However there are printers connected to the computers with word processing.
 Black and white printing is $.10 per page and color printing is $.50 per page.
 The Central Library has 2 two-hour computers for employment and education-related purposes.

 Each branch homepage on this website has a list of services, equipment and meeting room facilities.
 These homepages also have a meeting room schedule link to check the availability of meeting rooms.
 See also: Meeting Room Policy.